Board and Management Oversight of CSR

 - Government Affairs statement describes our prohibition against use of company assets or funds for political purposes.

 - Hedging/Anti-Pledging Policy for executive officers and directors prohibits hedging the risk of ownership in ITW stock and prohibits pledging of ITW stock to secure payment obligations.

 - Clawback Policy provides for the recovery of incentive compensation payments from our senior officers in the event of an accounting restatement (whether or not based on misconduct) due to material noncompliance with financial reporting requirements.

 Reporting Ethics Concerns

-All reports are addressed promptly and thoroughly.
-The vice president, chief audit executive provides periodic updates to the Audit Committee of the Board of Directors.
+All reports are investigated promptly and appropriately.
+Our Vice President, Chief Audit Executive provides regular updates to the Audit Committee of the Board of Directors.

 Consistent with our overarching CSR strategic framework and our ongoing engagement with our shareholders, we have been monitoring the financial materiality framework of the Sustainability Accounting Standards Board (SASB) as a way to assess the financial materiality of environmental, social and governance risks to our company.
 In 2019, we utilized the SASB Materiality Map® to review the environmental, social and governance risks identified by SASB for companies in the Industrial Machinery and Goods industry under SASB’s Sustainable Industry Classification System®.

 The SASB framework describes several disclosure topics including: